intrnl/vite-plugin-svelte/README.md

 ## Recommendations

 - Dedupe `svelte` dependency
-  This can be done by adding it into the `rollupDedupe` option
+  This can be done with the `rollupDedupe` option.
   ```js
   export default {
     // [...]